 Opportunities → Single Artist Exhibition

-The Solo Artist Project exhibition series has been demonstrating the breadth of book art for over 15 years.
-Designed originally to provide artist members of the Center with the opportunity to display their work, the Center for Book Arts now invites all artists working within the realm of Book Art to submit an application.
-Preference will be given to projects that challenge our assumptions of Book Art and resonate with the greater New York population.
+The Solo Project exhibition series has been demonstrating the breadth of the book arts for over 15 years now.
+Originally conceived to provide artist members of CBA with the opportunity to display their work, Center for Book Arts now invites all artists working within the realm of Book Art to submit an application.

 Submissions should include: